MagnusThome/sparnas-raspberry/README.md

 ```
 The default GPIO pin used is gpio 17 (which equals to pin 11 on a Model 3 Pi).
 You can of course choose to use any other pin by updating the python code.

+The script works with both Python 2 and 3

 # Settings file